GraphIt-DSL/graphit/graphit_eval/artifact_eval_overview.md

 ## Reproducing Figure 6
 Figure 6 in the paper shows the different C++ code generated by applying different schedules to PageRankDelta.
 We have build a script to generate the code for PageRankDelta with different schedules and make sure the generated C++ code compiles.

-** This script might run for a few minutes as compiling graphit code currently is a bit slow.
-Pleas wait patiently for the compilation progress to finish. **
+**This script might run for 4-5 minutes as compiling graphit code currently is a bit slow.
+Pleas wait patiently for the compilation progress to finish.**

 ```
    #start from graphit root directory